-Loss $\%{Y,b \to r}$ (%) is the variable loss percent between the bulk system ("b") and the retail delivery point ("r").
-Thus, this reflects the sum of the T&D system loss percent values, both found in Error!
-Reference source not found..
+Loss%{Y,b→r} (%) is the variable loss percent between the bulk system ("b") and the retail delivery point ("r").
+Thus, this reflects the sum of the T&D system loss percent values, both found in Table A-2.
 This parameter to used to adjust the $\Delta PeakLoad{Y,r}$ parameter to the bulk system level.